Pandora, the first woman on Earth

 The creation of Pandora

-All started from a gathering of the gods, where the Titans were also invited.
+It all started from a gathering of the gods and the Titans were also invited.
 The gathering had been organized to decide who would be favored with the better portion of a sacrifice.
 Prometheus, the Titan who later stole the fire from the Gods and gave it to humanity, had deviously presented the sacrifice in such a manner that Zeus chose the portion that looked more appealing when in fact it was just bones presented in a tempting manner.

 Outraged at this mockery, Zeus decided to take revenge and get even with Prometheus.
 Zeus charged Hephaestus, the god of smiths and master of crafts, with creating a dazzlingly beautiful woman, one that would appear irresistible to either god or man.
 To accomplish this feat Aphrodite, the goddess of love, posed as a model for the creation of the statue.

 The woman was molded of earth and water and once the body was ready, the Four Winds breathed life into it.
 She was then given gifts from all the Olympian gods.
-Aphrodite gave to her unparalleled beauty, grace and desire.
+Aphrodite gave her unparalleled beauty, grace, and desire.
 Hermes, the messenger god, gave her a cunning, deceitful mind and a crafty tongue.
 Athena clothed her and taught her to be deft with her hands.
 Poseidon bestowed on her a pearl necklace that would prevent her from drowning.
 Apollo taught her to play the lyre and to sing.
-Zeus gave her a foolish, mischievous and idle nature and last but not least, Hera gave her the wiliest gift, curiosity.
+Zeus gave her a foolish, mischievous, and idle nature, and last but not least, Hera gave her the wiliest gift, curiosity.

 Thus, the first mortal woman was born and she descended down to earth.
 Her name was Pandora, meaning all-gifted, implying all the gifts she had received from gods.
 Along with her, Hermes gave a gilded and intricately carved box, a gift from Zeus with an explicit warning that she must never open it, come what may.
 Draped in raiment fit for the gods, she was presented to Epimetheus, Prometheus' half-brother.